 Week four: 2.4 mg

 Yes.
-Another bonus of this weight loss med being on the market for longer is that researchers have had the chance to study it in patients for a longer time.
-A three-year clinical trial of liraglutide with 2,254 participants published in the Lancet in 2017 found patients who completed the trial sustained weight loss if they continued to take liraglutide as recommended in addition to diet and exercise.
-About 56 percent of those on the drug had lost at least five percent of their body weight.
-And half of that number maintained weight loss at year three.
+Another bonus of this weight-loss med being on the market since 2014 is researchers have studied it in patients longer.
+A three-year randomized, placebo-controlled clinical trial of liraglutide with 2,254 participants published in the Lancet in 2017 found patients who completed the trial sustained weight loss if they continued to take liraglutide as recommended and paired it with diet and exercise.
+After 56 weeks, about 63% of those on the drug had lost at least 5% of their body weight–and almost 50% maintained that weight loss at year three.

-Most report that side effects began to subside quickly when using Saxenda long-term for weight management.
+Many report the side effects quickly began to subside when using Saxenda long-term for weight management.
 Talk to your health care provider about Saxenda and if it’s right for you.
-Always let them know what over-the-counter medications or supplements you’re taking in addition to your full medical history so they can decide on the best course of treatment for you.
+Always let them know what over-the-counter medications or supplements you’re taking and your complete medical history so they can decide on the best treatment for you.

 We understand that you may have more questions about Saxenda for weight loss even after reading through the article, so we’ve compiled a list of the most frequently asked questions.
 Of course, if you have any additional questions, please contact your health care provider.